What Compliance Teams Should Do Before Colorado AI Act Enforcement Ramps Up

 5. AG-notification process

-If your team identifies algorithmic discrimination in a high-risk system, the law requires notification to the Colorado AG within prescribed timeframes.
+If a team identifies algorithmic discrimination in a high-risk system, the law requires notification to the Colorado AG within prescribed timeframes.
 Build the internal escalation process now so the first occurrence does not generate a missed deadline.

 6. Developer-deployer documentation flow